mtzfactory/real_estate_scraping/README.md

 # REAL ESTATE SCRAPING

-This web app was the last one I made _before joining the bootcamp_, back in 2017.
-At that time I had already done two more apps in __Angular__, so I decided to make this one to build knowledge.
+This web app was the last one I made _before joining the programming bootcamp_, back in 2017.
+At that time I had already done two more apps in __Angular__, so I decided to make this third one to build up knowledge.

-This was a personal project to build a real state __scraping__ app, gathering data from different real estate web pages, storing the information for a further analysis.
+This was a personal project to build a real estate __scraping__ app, which gathered data from different real estate web pages and stored information for further analysis later on.

 The backend was run in __Amazon AWS__:

-· _Amazon EC2_ instance, where the worker scripts, made in __python__, were executed, scheduled by a cron service, to scrape the real estate web pages.
+· The worker scripts written in _Python_ were executed in an _Amazon EC2_ instance and scheduled by a cron service to scrape the real estate web pages.

-· _AWS Lambda_ was used to host the Api, developed in __python__ as well.
+· _AWS Lambda_ was used to host the Api, which was also written in __python__.

 · _PostgreSql_ database was used to store all the data scraped from the web pages.